microsoft/nni/docs/source/tutorials/pruning_quick_start_mnist.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 98-99

-the model will become real smaller after speed up
+the model will become real smaller after speedup

 ..
 GENERATED FROM PYTHON SOURCE LINES 99-101